+I left the university in the 1990s to work independently.
+One thing I do now is help organizations figure out a problem.
 Let me describe two examples in chronological order.
 The California courts first.
-I'll use that example to build the model.
+I'll use that example to build a model of how this "blurred genre" application works.
 Then I'll describe the cancer hospital to show how it worked there as well.

-The central administrative office of the California courts contacted me because they didn't know what to do with the concept of performance.
+The central administrative office of the California courts contacted me because they did not know what to do with the concept of performance.
 They were supposed to start measuring it.
-All of a sudden state government had told them that court budgets had to be centrally administered.
-Needless to say, this initiated a war among counties and different legal departments, all of them claiming that their unique features meant they couldn't be measured in any standardized way.
+All of a sudden, state government had told them that court budgets had to be centrally administered.
+Needless to say, this initiated conflict among counties and different legal departments, all of them claiming that their unique features meant they could not be measured in any standardized way.
 Take family law for instance, said the people in the central office who contemplated hiring me, look at what a mess it was.
 How in the world was a person supposed to measure family law performance?
-All the indicators showed slow and inefficient processes, cases that dragged on forever, lots of people coming in without lawyers, and of course everyone dealing with one of the most traumatic moments in most people's lives.
+All the indicators showed slow and inefficient processes, cases that dragged on forever, lots of people coming in without lawyers, and of course everyone dealing with one of the most traumatic moments in contemporary life.